-- A 90% and above
+A 90% and above

-- B+ 84.5% to 89.9%
+B+ 84.5% to 89.9%

-- B 79.5% to 84.4%
+В 79.5% to 84.4%

-- C+ 74.5% to 79.4% C 69.5% to 74.4%
+C+ 74.5% to 79.4%

-- C 69.5% to 74.4 F Below 69.5%
+С 69.5% to 74.4%

-- F Below 69.5%
+F Below 69.5%

-There are no curves, and all grades are final and not subject to appeal or negotiation, unless the student can demonstrate that a clear error was made in final grade calculation.
+There are no curves, and all grades are final and not subject to appeal or negotiation, unless the student can demonstrate that a clear error was made in the final grade calculation.
+Grades are not adjusted to help a student meet a minimum GPA, graduation requirement, employer reimbursement, or scholarship ability.
+Grades are awarded as earned by the student.
+Doing so would harm the integrity and purpose of grades.

 If an error was made in the grade on a specific assignment, that must be addressed within 72 hours of assignment grade posting.
 Assignments will not be re-evaluated or grade modified in any way outside of this window, even if clear grading errors have been made.
-Grade adjustments so that a student can achieve a specific GPA to sustain any tuition assistance or other academic/professional eligibilities are not considered.
-Doing so would harm the integrity and purpose of grades.

-Borderline grades may be adjusted upward or downward at the instructor discretion.
+Borderline grades may be adjusted upward or downward at the instructor's discretion.
 Factors including effort at homework assignment completion per PearsonMylab as well as overall professionalism and attitude during the term may be used as part of this evaluation.
 Upward or downward patterns and trends in overall performance may also be considered.
 The above distribution is APPROXIMATE and may be modified as overall class performance and effort is assessed.